nualagr/dargan-health-foods/TESTING.md

 &#9745; Edit or delete my own reviews.

+Logged-in users can edit and delete their own product reviews using the 'Edit' and 'Delete' links rendered next to their review on the relevant Product Details page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-delete-review-buttons-mobile-device.png "Screenshot of the Edit and Delete Review buttons on a mobile device.")

 <br>

+Site members also have access to these links on their 'My Account' page within the 'Product Reviews' tabbed pane.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-product-reviews-tablet-device.png "Screenshot of the My Account My Product Reviews tab on a tablet device.")

 <br>

+Clicking the 'Edit' link brings the user to the 'Edit Review' form, which has been prefilled with the current review.
+The user can then alter the content as needed before submitting the form and updating their review.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-review-desktop-device.png "Screenshot of the Edit Review Form on a desktop device.")

 <br>

 &#9745; Be secure in the knowledge that no other user can edit or delete my reviews.

+Within the 'Customer Reviews' accordion users can see that the 'Edit' and 'Delete' links are only visible next to reviews that they themselves have submitted.
+Customers cannot alter content submitted by others.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-delete-review-buttons-2-reviews-mobile-device.png "Screenshot of the Edit and Delete review buttons on a mobile device.")

 <br>

 &#9745; Be secure in the knowledge that measures have been put in place to prevent me from accidentally deleting one of my own reviews.

+In order to prevent users from accidentally deleting their reviews, the 'Delete' link opens a 'Delete Modal' in which the site member can 'Cancel' the action, or confirm that they wish to proceed by choosing the relevant button.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-delete-review-modal-mobile-device.png "Screenshot of the Delete Review modal on a mobile device.")